R-eproducible-Cardiovascular-Research/reproducible-cardiovascular-research.github.io/content/about.md

 title: About
 ---

-This is a site for R progamming language course.
+This is a site for R programming language course.